RenukaMangla/project1/README.md

 # New project

-This project wsa created from local system.
+This project was created from local system.
 Created by me.